 I couldn’t go more than four to five hours without GHB before my body would go straight into the most physically horrendous and painful withdrawals.

 GHB causes addiction and overdose at a disastrous rate.
+Between 1995 and 2005, GHB led to 226 deaths, according to reports, with many more linked to the drug in some way.
 It’s yet another party drug that has ended the party prematurely for a number of ill-fated people.

 Addiction is not a one-size-fits-all problem.
 Get a recovery plan that’s made for you.Get help today